entropy-network/docs/README.md

 # docs
-RFCs, Speculative Docs, White, Yellow and Litepapers
+RFCs, Speculative Docs, White, Yellow and Litepapers.
+Everything you need to know about `entropy-network`, whether your a developer, a node operator or a curious observer, this is the source of knowledge.